Rahafsaleh98/reading-notes/201/read.9.md

 > life style it allows to express the markers style , image and position

 CSS FOR TABLE:-
-1. Width:- to set the width of the table
+1. "Width:- to set the width of the table"

-2. Padding:- to set the space between the border of each table cell and its content
+2."
+Padding:- to set the space between the border of each table cell and its content"

-3. Text-transform:- to convert the content of the table headers to uppercase
+3. "Text-transform:- to convert the content of the table headers to uppercase"

-4. letter-spacing, font-size :-
+4. "letter-spacing, font-size :-
-to add additional styling to the content of the table headers
+to add additional styling to the content of the table headers"

-5. border-top, border-bottom:-  to set borders above and below the table headers
+5. "border-top, border-bottom:-  to set borders above and below the table headers"

-6. text-align :- to align the writing to the left of some table cells and to the right of the others
+6. "text-align :- to align the writing to the left of some table cells and to the right of the others"

-7. background-color :- to change the background color of the alternating table rows
+7. "background-color :- to change the background color of the alternating table rows"

-8. hover:-  to highlight a table row when a user's mouse goes over it
+8. "hover:-  to highlight a table row when a user's mouse goes over it"

 *Chapter 6 “Events” JS*